 This article is intended for system administrators setting up their business in Deputy and looks at how you can replicate your own organisational hierarchy.

-Firstly, take a look at this illustration that shows a simple organisation structure in Deputy.
+This illustration shows a simple organisation structure in Deputy.

 Your Organisation in Deputy is usually your business name and it is at the top level in your hierarchy.